-Epistemological beliefs are generalizable in a certain domain and they are also domain-specific (Ho & Liang, 2015).
-Accordingly, it can be suggested that teachers' epistemological beliefs specific to any domain have positive or negative impact on the teaching practices (Mansour, 2013).
-These beliefs of teachers in their own teaching and pedagogical capacity are also related to their teaching knowledge and experience (Brown, 2011).
+Epistemological beliefs are generalizable in a certain domain and domain-specific (Ho & Liang, 2015).
+Accordingly, it can be suggested that teachers' epistemological beliefs specific to any domain positively or negatively impact the teaching practices (Mansour, 2013).
+These beliefs of teachers in their teaching and pedagogical capacity are also related to their teaching knowledge and experience (Brown, 2011).
 Teachers' epistemological beliefs may act as an amplifier, filter, or guide when planning and implementing instruction (Gess-Newsome, 2015).
-Because their professional knowledges are complex and dynamic and they tend to be influenced by their epistemological beliefs focusing on the nature of knowledge and knowing (Hand et al., 2018).
-Research suggested that teachers with high epistemological beliefs have a richer repertoire of teaching strategies, focus more on students' conceptual changes, and are better able to identify students' conceptual difficulties (Hashweh, 1996; Tanase & Wang, 2010).
+Because their professional knowledge are complex and dynamic, they tend to be influenced by their epistemological beliefs focusing on the nature of knowledge and knowing (Hand et al., 2018).
+Research suggested that teachers with firm epistemological beliefs have a richer repertoire of teaching strategies, focus more on students' conceptual changes, and can better identify students' conceptual difficulties (Hashweh, 1996; Tanase & Wang, 2010).

-On the other hand, claiming that epistemological beliefs are related to teaching actions, Şengül et al., (2020) have determined that teachers with high epistemological beliefs focus on cooperative teaching activities by focusing on multiple perspectives in their classrooms.
+On the other hand, claiming that epistemological beliefs are related to teaching actions, Şengül et al., (2020) have determined that teachers with firm epistemological beliefs focus on cooperative teaching activities by focusing on multiple perspectives in their classrooms.
 Considering in terms of early childhood education, epistemological beliefs become much more important.
-Brownlee (2001) puts forward that the relativity of early childhood teachers' beliefs is associated with the depth and meta-cognitive reflections of teacher.
-The preschool teachers believing that knowledge is not certain may be more likely to integrate the teaching activities with other contexts.
-In addition, it can be thought that these teachers tend to follow a roadmap based on power-sharing in classroom (Brownlee et al., 2011).
+Brownlee (2001) puts forward that the relativity of early childhood teachers' beliefs is associated with the depth and meta-cognitive reflections of the teacher.
+The pre-school teachers believing that knowledge is uncertain may be more likely to integrate the teaching activities with other contexts.
+In addition, it can be thought that these teachers tend to follow a roadmap based on power-sharing in the classroom (Brownlee et al., 2011).

-As mentioned, teachers use both their teaching knowledge and beliefs on to what extent they can realize it while organizing their own classroom activities to achieve certain teaching targets (Pajares, 1992).
+As mentioned, teachers use both their teaching knowledge and beliefs to what extent they can realize it while organizing their classroom activities to achieve certain teaching targets (Pajares, 1992).
 When teachers believe that they can apply their teaching knowledge effectively, they will be more likely to realize it in real classrooms (Park & Chen, 2012).
 Accordingly, their pedagogical conceptualization related to any subject makes the bridge between their teaching beliefs and teaching knowledge more visible (Alexander, 2004).
 In other words, it can be thought that teachers reflect insights about their PCK through their pedagogical conceptualizations.
-Here, it can be thought that pedagogical conceptualizations concern belief, efficacy, and knowledge related to teaching, and teachers' actions in the classroom (Hashweh, 2013; Prachagool et al. 2016).
-Therefore, teachers' pedagogical conceptualizations, which include all of their knowledge, beliefs and attitudes, affect their ability to construct knowledge effectively with children and their pedagogical decisions (Hedges & Cullen, 2005).
+Here, it can be thought that pedagogical conceptualizations concern belief, efficacy, and knowledge related to teaching and teachers' actions in the classroom (Hashweh, 2013; Prachagool et al., 2016).
+Therefore, teachers' pedagogical conceptualizations, including all of their knowledge, beliefs, and attitudes, affect their ability to construct knowledge effectively with children and their pedagogical decisions (Hedges & Cullen, 2005).